openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ### Authorization

-The Insights Operator is able to pull the data from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config-managed` namespace).
+The Insights Operator is able to pull the certificates from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config-managed` namespace).

 The Insights Operator must provide a cluster ID as an identifier of the cluster.